-This module provides an understanding of key issues and applied methodologies relating to management accounting frameworks used by managers when faced with making financial decisions in the context of the engineering business environment.
+This module provides an understanding of key issues and applied methodologies relating to management accounting frameworks used by managers when faced with making financial decisions in the context of the business environment.
 The focus is on information for cost management, budgetary control, and short and longer term financial decision making.
 That information enables managers to plan for and subsequently control operations.
 It examines the blend of financial analysis and managerial judgment required to make sound decisions.
-In particular there is an emphasis on issues in overhead cost recovery; contribution costing and CVP analysis; costing and pricing in a competitive environment, including activity based costing (ABC); incremental cash flows and their role in relevant costs for decision making; investment appraisal techniques; budgetary control, variance analysis, and standard costing.
+In particular there is an emphasis on issues in overhead cost recovery; contribution costing and CVP analysis; costing issues in the context of a competitive environment, including activity based costing (ABC); relevant costs for decision making; core investment appraisal techniques (ARR, Payback, NPV and IRR); budgetary control, variance analysis, standard costing.

 Upon successful completion of the module, a student will be able to:

 - Understand the roles of profit, cash, and ‘cost’ in decision making